Skip to content

 Beamable CLI

-The Beamable CLI is the cornerstone of our various SDKs.
-Most of Beamable workflows are implemented in it; our editor integrations making use of it to create Engine-specific workflows.
+Most of the Beamable workflows are enabled through the Beamable CLI; our editor integrations making use of it to create Engine-specific workflows.

-In Unreal, the SDK is tightly integrated with the CLI in some ways more than others.
-Content, being designer-focused, has its own UE-familiar content editing UI so you can edit the various JSON blobs that defines your game's content.
-Microservices, however, being more engineer focused, leans more directly on the CLI.
+• Content, being designer-focused, has its own UE-familiar content editing UI so you can edit the various JSON blobs that defines your game's content.

 Where to start?